wp-plugins/schreikasten/readme.txt

 == Changelog ==

+= 0.11.23 =
+* Updated nonce system to enhace security.
+Using feed url as seed.
+* New CSS for pagination system.

 = 0.11.22 =
-* New CSS for pagination.
-* Updated nonce system to enhace security.
-Using id as seed.
+* Solved a Bug with 'show comments' when in list version (no avatar).

 = 0.11.21 =
 * Solved a bug with Quotation marks and Apostrophe